Dulle99/P1-IoT-Smoke-Detection-SOA/readme.md

 A typical usage flow of the system is:

+1. Clone the repository
-1. Start all services with Docker Compose
+2. Start all services with Docker Compose
+3. Populate MongoDB with the CSV dataset
-2. Open Gateway Swagger UI
+4. Open Gateway Swagger UI
-3. Create a new smoke reading through GatewayService
+5. Create a new smoke reading through GatewayService
-4. Read the stored readings
+6. Read the stored readings
-5. Update or delete a reading if needed
+7. Update or delete a reading if needed
-6. Call `/api/insights/current` to retrieve sensor data together with weather information
+8. Call `/api/insights/current` to retrieve sensor data together with weather information
-7. Optionally import the dataset into MongoDB using the CSV import script

 ---